davedelong/DDHotKey/README.markdown

 ## About

-DDHotKey is an easy-to-use Cocoa class for registering an application to respond to system key events, or "hotkeys".
+DDHotKey is an easy-to-use package for registering an application to respond to system key events, or "hotkeys".

 A global hotkey is a key combination that always executes a specific action, regardless of which app is frontmost.
 For example, the Mac OS X default hotkey of "command-space" shows the Spotlight search bar, even if Finder is not the frontmost application.